-He is co-founder of the IEEE "Async" Symposia series, and served as Program Committee Co-Chair and General Co-Chair.
+He is co-founder of the IEEE "Async" Symposia series, and served as its Program Committee Co-Chair and General Co-Chair.
 He was also Program Chair of the IEEE/ACM International Workshop on Logic and Synthesis.
-He served as Sub-Committee or Track Chair for the program committees of several leading design and CAD conferences: ACM/IEEE Design Automation Conference (DAC) (logic/high-level synthesis/FPGA's), ACM/IEEE Design, Automation and Test in Europe (DATE) Conference (logic/technology-dependent synthesis), and IEEE International Conference in Computer Design (ICCD) (tools and methodologies).
-He is currently associate editor of ACM Journal on Emerging Technologies in Computer Systems, and was former associate editor of IEEE Transactions on Computer-Aided Design and IEEE Transactions on VLSI Systems.
+He has served as Sub-Committee or Track Chair for program committees of several leading design and CAD conferences: ACM/IEEE Design Automation Conference (DAC) (logic/high-level synthesis/FPGA's), ACM/IEEE Design, Automation and Test in Europe (DATE) Conference (logic/technology-dependent synthesis), and IEEE International Conference in Computer Design (ICCD) (tools and methodologies).
+He is currently associate editor of the IEEE Transactions on VLSI Systems and the ACM Journal on Emerging Technologies in Computer Systems, and was former associate editor of the IEEE Transactions on Computer-Aided Design.
 He has been a member of many leading program committees, including DAC, ICCAD, DATE, NOCS, Async, VLSI Design, ICCD and IWLS.

 Dr. Nowick was the selection committee chair of the ACM/SIGDA

 "Outstanding PhD Dissertation in Electronic Design Automation" award (2012-2013),